DieselAnalytics/PowerBI_QuadChart/README.md

-# Custom QuadChart Visual in Power BI using ggplot2
+# Custom Quad Chart Visual in Power BI using ggplot2